TysonStanley/tysonstanley.github.io/assets/RMD/2019-11-15-workflow_dtplyr_tidyfast.md

----
-layout: post
-title: "`dtplyr` and `tidyfast` are teaming up (well, at least in this blog post)"
-categories: jekyll update
-author: Tyson S. Barrett
-comments: true
----

 With the advent of a more cohesive and complete `dtplyr`, I’ve been wanting to write about how it can be used with `tidyfast` to use the syntax of the `tidyverse` while relying on the speed and efficiency of